Appleton, Wisconsin 54911

 2. Brave the outdoors ... and love it.

 There are plenty of ways to embrace winter outdoors in the Fox Cities.
-From winter hiking at High Cliff State Park to cross country skiing at Bubolz Nature Preserve (which has rentals onsite) to walking along the Fox River at 1000 Islands Environmental Center, you'll experience the beauty and adventure in exploring nature at these Fox Cities Originals.
+Winter hike at High Cliff State Park.
+Cross country ski at Bubolz Nature Preserve.
+Walking along the Fox River at 1000 Islands Environmental Center.
+Play on the new Children's Canopy Walk at Heckrodt Wetland Reserve.
+Wherever you play, you'll experience the beauty and adventure in exploring nature at these Fox Cities Originals.

 Looking for other trail options?
 Check out Loop the Lake, Fox Trot Trail, or a stretch of some of the Fox Cities 100+ miles of trails.
 There are plenty of ways to stay active and enjoy the outdoors amidst the changing seasons.